GethinDavies1990/CI_MS1_DTR/README.md

 ![Testimonial](docs/features/testimonial.jpg)

 ### Our Story
-- Allowes users to see how the tap room was established and the growth it has undertaken up to the current year
+- Allows users to see how the tap room was established and the growth it has undertaken up to the current year

 ![Our Story](docs/features/our-story.jpg)